armadaproject/armada/docs/developer/job-lifecycle-events.md

     Note over E: phase-report skipped<br/>(deletion annotation)
 ```

-Each `JobRunPreempted` becomes a `JobPreemptedEvent` on the external API, so watchers see two preempted events per preemption.
-The executor's `JobRunErrors` is silently dropped by the conversion layer (`PodError` reason is not in the run-level handler's whitelist).
-The scheduler's `JobErrors` becomes the single `JobFailedEvent`, with the `JobRunPreemptedError` reason driving the Lookout job state to Preempted rather than Failed.
+The single `JobRunPreempted` becomes one `JobPreemptedEvent` on the external API.
+The scheduler's run-level `JobRunErrors` (`JobRunPreemptedError` reason) is dropped at the conversion layer.
+The scheduler's job-level `JobErrors` becomes the single `JobFailedEvent`, with the `JobRunPreemptedError` reason driving the Lookout job state to Preempted rather than Failed.

-### Known issues

-The root cause for both: the scheduler and the executor each emit run-level events for a preemption.

-`JobRunPreempted` and `JobRunErrors` are each emitted twice, once by the scheduler at decision time and once by the executor when it processes the preempt instruction.
-External API watchers see two `JobPreemptedEvent` messages per preemption.
-They do not see two `JobFailedEvent`, because run-level `JobRunErrors` with `PodError` and `JobRunPreemptedError` reasons are both dropped at the conversion layer.
-Only the scheduler's job-level `JobErrors` becomes a `JobFailedEvent`.

-The scheduler ingester upserts `job_run_errors` keyed on `run_id`, so whichever `JobRunErrors` emission lands second overwrites the first.
-The executor's emission typically arrives second because of the indirection described in [Topology](#topology).
-The scheduler publishes its `JobRunErrors` to Pulsar at decision time.
-It also sends a `PreemptRuns` instruction over the lease stream.
-The executor receives the instruction, runs its preempt processor, produces its own `JobRunErrors`, and sends it back to the scheduler via `ReportEvents`.
-The scheduler's handler then publishes that to Pulsar.
-The lease-stream round trip plus the executor's processing plus the `ReportEvents` call plus the second Pulsar publish all happen in series, so the executor's event reaches Pulsar strictly after the scheduler's in typical operation.
-Pulsar gives ordering only within a single partition for a single producer, so the "typically second" claim is timing not guarantee.

-The executor's `JobRunErrors` is built from a generic helper that produces a `PodError` with the literal text "Run preempted" and a misleading `KubernetesReason: AppError`.
-When this overwrites the scheduler's row, the specific preemption description (which job caused the eviction, which pool, what fairness violation) is replaced with the generic content.
-The `MarkRunsFailed` update statement has no `IS NULL` guard, so the second emission also overwrites `runs.terminated_timestamp`.
+The executor does have a preempt processor (`preempt_runs.go`) that would emit its own `JobRunPreempted` and a generic `PodError` ("Run preempted") `JobRunErrors`.
+It fires only for runs flagged `PreemptionRequested`, which is set only when the scheduler sends a `PreemptRuns` instruction over the lease stream.
+The scheduler never constructs that message (the lease stream only ever carries `Lease`, `CancelRuns`, and `End`), so this processor is currently dead code.
+Scheduler-initiated preemption is therefore scheduler-only: no duplicate `JobPreemptedEvent`, no `job_run_errors` overwrite.

+### Run reconciliation and the executor/scheduler double emission

+A real executor-and-scheduler double emission exists, but it is gated behind the experimental per-pool `ExperimentalRunReconciliation` feature (a `*RunReconciliationConfig` pointer, `nil`/off by default and not set in any shipped config), and it is triggered by node invalidation, not by fair-share preemption.

+When enabled, the scheduler's run-vs-node reconciler (`RunNodeReconciler`) flags a leased run as invalid when its node is no longer reported by any executor (a deleted node; gang jobs only), its node's pool has changed, or its node's reservation has changed.
+For a preemptible job it then emits the full preemption set (`JobRunPreempted` + run-level `JobRunErrors` with `JobRunPreemptedError` + job-level `JobErrors`); for a non-preemptible job it emits `JobRunErrors`/`JobErrors` with the `ReconciliationError` reason instead.

+The double emission specifically arises in the deleted-node case, where the pod genuinely disappears.
+The executor's issue handler independently detects that the pod was removed without Armada's deletion annotation, registers an `ExternallyDeleted` issue, and emits its own run-level `JobRunErrors` with a `PodError` reason ("Pod was unexpectedly deleted").
+So two producers emit a run-level error for the same run.
+(Pool-change and reservation-change reconciliation leave the pod healthy, so the executor stays silent and those cases remain scheduler-only.)

+- The executor's `PodError` and the scheduler's `JobRunPreemptedError` both upsert `job_run_errors` keyed on `run_id`, so whichever lands second overwrites the first. `MarkRunsFailed` has no `IS NULL` guard, so `runs.terminated_timestamp` is overwritten as well.
+- The executor usually reports first, since it observes the pod loss before the next scheduling cycle runs, so the ordering is executor-then-scheduler.
+This is timing, not a guarantee.
+- It is a race.
+If the executor's failure is applied to the scheduler database before the reconciliation cycle runs, the run is already terminal and the reconciler skips it (it only acts on non-terminal leased runs), so no preemption event is produced and the run simply ends up `Failed`.

-The lookout ingester is more defensive: it has an explicit `continue` for `JobRunErrors` with `JobRunPreemptedError` reason, with a comment noting that case is handled by `JobRunPreempted`.
-So the lookout DB does not develop duplicate rows from that specific reason combo, although it does store the executor's later `PodError`-reason emission.
+On the external API this still yields a single `JobPreemptedEvent`, because only the scheduler emits `JobRunPreempted`; the executor's run-level `JobRunErrors` is dropped at the conversion layer.
+The lookout ingester has an explicit `continue` for `JobRunErrors` with `JobRunPreemptedError` reason (commented as handled by `JobRunPreempted`), but it does store the executor's `PodError`-reason emission.

 ## Job cancelled